S. Olvah Alhamid

-Syarifah Olvah Bwefar Alhamid (شريفة ألفه الحامد; [ʃariːfah ˈ(ʔ)ulfah alħaːmid]; born March 24, 1990) or beter known as S. Olvah Alhamid is an Indonesian model from Kaimana Regency and became the first Papuan women who won the title of Puteri Indonesia Perdamaian, precisely at the beauty pageant of Puteri Indonesia 2015.
+Syarifah Olvah Bwefar Alhamid (شريفة ألفه الحامد; [ʃariːfah ˈ(ʔ)ulfah alħaːmid]; born March 24, 1990), better known as S. Olvah Alhamid is an Indonesian model from Kaimana Regency and became the first Papuan women who won the title of Puteri Indonesia Perdamaian, precisely at the beauty pageant of Puteri Indonesia 2015.
 For her victory in the Top 5 Puteri Indonesia 2015, Olvah then appointed by the Puteri Indonesia Foundation to represent Indonesia in the Miss Eco Universe 2016 beauty pageant held in Egypt.
 At the pageant, he managed to occupy the Top 16 position and also won best national costume with costume named 'Bird of Paradise'.

 Biography

 Early life

 Olvah was born in Kaimana Regency to a father of Arab Hadhrami descendant of Ba 'Alawi sada clan named Salim Alhamid and Papuan mother named Aki Maryam Bwefar.
 Olvah is the third child of 5 siblings, her four siblings are S. Mardiah Alhamid, S. Nurnissa Alhamid, Khalid Alhamid, and Luth Alhamid.